The Replacements (TV series)

 The Replacements is an American animated television series that aired on Disney Channel from July 28, 2006, to March 30, 2009.
-52 episodes were produced.
+52 episodes of two seasons were produced.

 Premise

 The opening sequence explains that two siblings, Todd and Riley, lived in what used to be an orphanage with their birth parents' fate unrevealed.
 While cleaning the floors, they stumbled across a Fleemco comic book containing an ad for the Fleemco phone.
-They mail-ordered the ad and $1.98 for the phone—which allows them to replace any person or animal they desire—and in the process they got new adopted parents: a British secret agent named Agent K and a professional daredevil named Dick Daring.
+They mail-ordered the ad and $1.98 for the phone—which allows them to replace any person or animal they desire—and in the process they got new adoptive parents: a British secret agent named Agent K and a professional daredevil named Dick Daring.
 Whenever Todd and Riley want to replace someone undesirable, they call Conrad Fleem on the Fleemco phone via a large button.
 Fleemco immediately replaces the person with someone whom the siblings prefer.
 The series follows their misadventures as they attempt to better their lives by replacing unwanted people, with said attempt usually backfiring and both learning a lesson about appreciating what they already have.